gigantocypris/CT_NVAE/README.md

 ```

 To have the CT-NVAE attempt to remove the ring artifact, additionally pass `--model_ring_artifact` to `train.py`.

+To continue training from a previously started training run, use the same command with the addition of `--cont_training`.
+If you use `--epochs 0`, the program will evaluate the validation set with the current model weights.

 ### Using the Slurm scheduler on NERSC